haneenfathy/IntroToIM/finalProject/journal.md

 ### April 17

 Started implementing the virtual sculpture on processing.
 Faced a lot of technical difficulties.

 ### April 19

+Continued implementing the virtual sculptires by creating shapes that are altered by the sensors.
+Researched ways of doing things differently as they are not very visually pleasing.

 ### April 20

+Changed my idea and started doing flow fields that are controlled by the sensor values.

 ### April 22

+Found several sketches online that can be adapted into my code.
+Started trying to create something that looks like the pour art videos.

+Built a small sketch inspired by pour art videos and another sketch that uses circle to create overlapping shaoes in interesting ways.

 ### April 25

+Finished the handshaking process after realizing I had some bugs (I probably accidentaly changed something along the way)

 ### April 27

+I struggled a lot today finding ways to use the sensor values most interestingly with my sketch.
+I spent most of the day experimenting to find ways I can have the sensor values affect the sketch.
+I found a coyple of ways but I am still undecided between them.

 ### April 28

+Implemented the things I decided in yesterday.
+I only had a few things left today so I created the homepage but unfortunately didn't have time to make it as nice looking as I wanted.
+I also finalized the code.
+I had some problems where when I start playing one game the other strats and vice versa.
+This took most of time today but I managed to fix it by having a restart boolean variable that restarted everything between the games.